alechenninger/blog/posts/stay_calm_stop_mocking.md

 ```

 Why bother using complex reflection and low-level bytecode acrobatics to write a class when we can,
-you know, simply _write a class_ using simple, tool-supported, first-class language features?
+you know, simply _write a class_ using basic, tool-supported, first-class language features?

 In the above example, aside from astonishingly greater implementation complexity, the Mockito
 version actually requires _more_ characters (a lot more if you rewrote the stub as a lambda).